 3. Fully understand brand perception

 Whether we like to admit it or not, our own biases frequently colour our perceptions.
 No one within an organization can provide a candid overview of how that brand is perceived, whether they are assessing external perception (by customers and clients) or internal (by colleagues).
 That’s where a brand auditor comes in.
-With entrepreneurial experience, critical analysis, and no preconceived ideas, an auditor can identify which qualities are associated with your brand.
+With critical analysis and no preconceived ideas, an auditor can identify which qualities are associated with your brand.

 4. Identify weaknesses

 Fully understanding brand perception is the best means by which to gauge the limitations of your current approach.
-The big picture perspective an auditor provides helps to identify weaknesses in marketing, communication, and customer service.
+The big picture perspective an auditor provides helps to identify weaknesses in marketing, communication and customer service.
 Their astute assessments allow for targeted improvement in these areas, increasing your return on investment for everything from marketing costs to staff training.

 5. Identify new opportunities for growth

 The real advantage of a brand experience audit, however, extends far beyond the candid feedback you’ll receive on the health of your brand.
 It might be the most valuable aspect of your business, but without direction and growth, your brand will never achieve its full potential.
-Seeking advice from an auditor with years of experience, someone qualified to provide a comprehensive assessment of the external market, your position in it, and consumer behaviour, will provide actionable insight into opportunities for future growth.
+Seeking advice from an auditor with years of branding experience, someone qualified to provide a comprehensive assessment of the external market, your position in it, and consumer behaviour, will provide actionable insight into opportunities for future growth.